Apfelschuss/apfelschuss/README.rst

 Internationalization and Localization
 -------------------------------------

-We aim to keep up translations of the four Swiss national languages.
+We aim to keep up translations of the `four Swiss national languages`_.
 Default language is English:

 * en (English)
 * de (German)